-- Rule M5 Abstract multiple primariesii when separate/non-contiguous tumors are two or more different subtypes/variants in Column 3, Table 2 in the Equivalent Terms and Definitions.
-Timing is irrelevant. - Example: Epithelioid cell melanoma 8771/3 and nodular melanoma 8721/3 are both subtypes/variants of melanoma, NOS 8720/3. - Rule M6 Abstract a single primaryi when synchronous, separate/non-contiguous tumors are on the same row in Table 2 in the Equivalent Terms and Definitions.
-Tumors must: - Have the same site code AND - Have the same laterality - Note: The same row means the tumors are: - The same histology (same four-digit ICD-O code) OR - One is the preferred term (column 1) and the other is a synonym for the preferred term (column 2) OR - A NOS (column 1/column 2) and the other is a subtype/variant of that NOS (column 3) - Example 1: Both lesions are located on the right side of the body and sites are chest C445 and back C445.
+- Rule M5Abstract multiple primariesii when separate/non-contiguous tumors are two or more different subtypes/variants in Column 3, Table 2 in the Equivalent Terms and Definitions.
+Timing is irrelevant. - Example: Epithelioid cell melanoma 8771/3 and nodular melanoma 8721/3 are both subtypes/variants of melanoma NOS 8720/3. - Rule M6 Abstract a single primaryi when synchronous, separate/non-contiguous tumors are on the same row in Table 2 in the Equivalent Terms and Definitions.
+Tumors must have the same site code.

+- The same histology (same four-digit ICD-O code) OR - One is the preferred term (column 1) and the other is a synonym for the preferred term (column 2) OR - A NOS (column 1/column 2) and the other is a subtype/variant of that NOS (column 3) - Example 1: Both lesions are located on the right side of the body and sites are chest C445 and back C445.
 Histology for the chest lesion is melanoma, NOS (8720/3) and the back lesion is nodular melanoma (8721/3).
 Abstract a single primary.
 Refer to illustration. - Example 2: Both lesions are located on the left leg.
 One lesion is spindle cell melanoma (8772/3) located on the front of the left hip C447.
 The other lesion is spindle cell melanoma (8772/3) located on the front of the left thigh C447.
 Refer to illustration. - Rule M7 Abstract multiple primariesii when melanomas are diagnosed more than 60 days apart.